yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

-Design:

-reporting : tag resources

-Optimize storage:

-Optimize network:

-Testing

 **Optimize code for efficient resource usage**

-**Containerize workloads where applicable**

-_Consider options for containerizing workloads to reduce unnecessary resource allocation and to utilize the deployed resources better._
+**Containerize workloads where applicable** _to reduce unnecessary resource allocation and to utilize the deployed resources better._

  :heavy_check_mark:  Use [Draft](/azure/aks/draft) to simplify containzerizing an application by generating its Dockerfiles and Kubernetes manifests.